Why You Shouldn’t Rely on Photo Estimates After a Car Crash

 Photo Estimates Shift Power – and Risk

-Letting your insurance company handle the damage estimate for your vehicle presents a conflict of interest: while the insurance company ostensibly wants to return only safe vehicles to the road, it is also a business, which means it needs to protect its bottom line by making conservative financial offers.
+Letting your insurance company handle the car accident estimate for your vehicle presents a conflict of interest: while the insurance company ostensibly wants to return only safe vehicles to the road, it is also a business, which means it needs to protect its bottom line by making conservative financial offers.

 Insurance adjusters are also trained in insurance matters – not the finer points of car safety.
 They simply aren’t as equipped to assess automobile damage, especially from a photograph, which can often obscure dangerous damage underneath hoods or bumpers.